SLUSE-Spring2022/unsecure_code_examples/sqlinjection/README.md

-# This code was cloned from: <a href="https://github.com/guilatrova/flask-sqlinjection-vulnerable.git">This repo</a>.
+# This code was cloned from <a href="https://github.com/guilatrova/flask-sqlinjection-vulnerable.git">This repo</a>.
 I made a copy of this code because I wanted to have multiple unsave code examples in the same repo.

+A detailed article about this code is posted <a href="https://guicommits.com/how-sql-injection-attack-works-with-examples/">here</a>

 # Flask Vulnerable to SQL Injection 💉🔓